Toileting, Nappy Changing and intimate care Policy

 Procedure for using the potty

-1. Show the children where the potty is kept, next to the French doors leading to the garden.
+1. Show the children where the potty is kept, next to the toilet in the downstairs bathroom.

-2. Allow the children free use of the potty throughout their time with me.
+2. Allow the children free use of the potty.

-3. Ask the children to tell me when they are going to use the potty so that I can be on hand to wipe bums and assist with pulling down and up of trousers etc.
+3. Ask the children to tell us when they are going to use the potty so that we can be on hand.

 4. Talk to the children about what they have done in the potty, look at it and praise them.